adnansaim/adnansaim/README.md

 - 🥰 I love to learn new things and colaborate with other developers

-- 🌱 I’m currently learning React and JS advance concepts
+- 🌱 I’m currently learning React JS

 - ❓ Ask me about anything related to Javascript and related technologies